Bishan otter family: Celebrity status

-The otter family starred in the David Attenborough documentary Wild City and their exploits are frequently covered by the Singapore media.
-In 2016, the otter family was voted by The Straits Times readers to represent Singapore on her 51st birthday, beating Singlish, the thumbdrive (which was invented by a Singaporean company), the Singapore passport and the Caméra d'Or-winning Singaporean film Ilo Ilo.
+The otter family was featured in the David Attenborough documentary Wild City, and their exploits are frequently covered by the Singapore media.
+In 2016, the otter family was voted by The Straits Times readers to represent Singapore on her 51st birthday, beating Singlish, the thumbdrive (which was allegedly invented by a Singaporean company), the Singapore passport and the Caméra d'Or-winning Singaporean film Ilo Ilo.
 They also had received other international press coverage from the French magazine Terre Sauvage.

+On 7 August 2023, the otter family was featured as a doodle on the Google search engine's home page.
+The doodle depicted five otters huddled up against a backdrop of Marina Bay Sands.

 Incidents

 Marina otter family

 The Bishan otter family had been involved in several fights with another otter family, dubbed the Marina otter family by the local media.
 In 2015, the Bishan otters relocated to Marina Bay after chasing out the Marina otter family.
 Another clash between the two otter families resulted in the death of a Marina otter pup.
 On 11 June 2017, members of the public intervened to protect the Marina otters from their Bishan rivals by scaring the latter off with loud noises.
 The incident sparked an internet debate concerning human intervention in fights between the two otter families.